 While it’s completely up to you which cover to go with, remember to keep your audience in mind.
 After all, your book is for them, not for you.

-Step 7 – Finalize your cover options
+Step 7 – Finalize your book cover design options

 Start your book cover design today